Credit:

 School days are long, and school days with a mask can feel even longer.
 Your child is going to be way more enthusiastic about going to school in a mask if they have one that doesn't hurt their ears or make them feel like they're gasping for breath.
 Plus, kids who live in perennially warm climates will want a face mask that doesn't feel thick or make them sweat too much.

-Prior to joining Reviewed, Lane worked as a freelance writer and editor.
-Her published bylines include The Washington Post, Refinery29, Playboy, and Romper, among others.
+Lane has also worked as a freelance writer and editor.
+Her published bylines include USA Today, The Washington Post, Refinery29, Playboy Australia, and Motherly, among others.
 A graduate of New York University, Lane previously worked as a touring stand-up comedian, entertaining audiences throughout the United States.

 Janelle Randazza is a writer/mother hybrid and taco enthusiast based out of Los Angeles, California.